Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 ### 5) Assessment and Outcome Measures

+_The results will be measured using the following parameters:

 * _change in tumor cell size (Change_TuSize = Tumor_Size(final)-Tumor_Size(initial))_
 * _time (t)_
-* _inhibitor concentration (inh_c)_
+* _inhibitor concentration (inh_c = number-of-inhibitors/simulation-area)_

-_The effectiveness of the inhibitors will be measured using the formula **(Change_TuSize/t)/inh_c**, indicating the growth rate of the tumor cell given inh_c mol/L inhibitor.
+_The effectiveness of the inhibitors will be measured using the formula **(Change_TuSize/t)/inh_c**, indicating the growth rate of the tumor cell at the given amount of inhibitors.
 The smaller the result, the more effective the inhibitor is.

 &nbsp;